 Energized by the presentations, attendees rounded out the event by discussing next steps and verbalizing personal commitments to solving Minnesota’s trafficking problem.
 One attendee raised the issue of acknowledging that victims are recovering from serious trauma, and the need to relax restrictions on the number of counseling sessions allowed.

-Another participant, Laura Roehl, shared her commitment to spreading news about trafficking issues via social media.
+Another participant, Laura Roehl, shared her commitment to spreading news about sexual trafficking issues via social media.

 “This issue is not too big for us, it’s not too big for the churches,” said Terri Hands from Trafficking Justice, a Lakeville-based interfaith organization.
 “If we each did one little thing, collectively we could make a tangible difference.”

-Event organizers were encouraged by the turn out — all tickets for the event were reserved shortly after registration opened.
+Event organizers were encouraged by the turnout — all tickets were reserved shortly after registration opened.

 Sponsored jointly by St. Catherine University and the University of St. Thomas, the School of Social Work offers nationally ranked and accredited social work degree programs from the bachelor to doctoral levels.